Baystation12/Baystation12-Lore/The Unathi.md

 Unsurprisingly, the Unathi keep time tracked loosely by sundials.
 These primitive yet effective clocks are split up into four quarters.
 Rather than use numeral digits like humans, they instead pay attention to the slant of the shadow.
 When it is facing zero degrees, then it is considered dawn, a new day, even if it is before sunrise.
 At ninety, breakfast should be over with and Unathi should be starting to prepare for their work day.
 One hundred and eighty degrees is midday, most commonly seen as a trading rush-hour or a time for large, friendly lunches.
 And when the slant is at two hundred and seven degrees, the work day begins to wind down and the Unathi return home to their clans for their evening meals.

 ____

+## Relations
+Sol Gov: Open for diplomacy and trade, often at odds due to trouble with TSCs
+TSCs: Open for trade, but mostly disliked by the various clans on the planets.
+Skrell: Open for diplomacy and trade, and often on agreeable terms.
+Tajara: Mostly no contact besides for Interstellar matters.
+Sirisai: No contact
+Kharmaani: No contact
+IPC Union: No direct contact
+Vox: At War, in a way.
+Often in conflict against them on human or skrell vessels.
+The few Unathi vessels aren't attacked usually as they almost never leave the home system.